-Facebook says the move to incorporate its users' browsing history for advertising purposes will help connect these users with more relevant advertisers.
+Facebook said in June it would incorporate users' browsing history to connect users with more relevant advertising.

-Facebook alerted the U.S. Federal Trade Commission and Ireland's data protection regulator (the company's international headquarters is in Dublin) about the changes before they were announced in order to "keep them informed."
+Facebook alerted the FTC and Ireland's data protection regulator (the company's international headquarters is in Dublin) about the changes before they were announced in order to "keep them informed."
 Facebook in 2012 agreed to a 20-year FTC monitoring period as part of a privacy-related settlement.

 As part of the targeted ad push, Facebook will now give users more granular controls over the kinds of ads they see.
 Users will be able to tweak their ad preferences to eliminate entire categories, such as electronics or sports, from ever appearing.